 The leaves, with a point at the tip are opposite, oval, and smooth.
 Chickweed is readily distinguished from the plants of the same genus by the line of hairs that runs up the stem on one side only, which when it reaches a pair of leaves is continued on the opposite side.

 Chickweed is very often used as food.
 Working in the garden and on days when I am too lazy to go in and eat and feeling a need for a boost, I just grab a handful of chickweed.
-It has a very fresh and mild, flavor.
-The plant, leaves, stems, and all can be added to salads, cooked as greens, or added to anything you might add greens to.
+It has a very neutral, bland, grassy flavor.
+The plant, leaves, stems, and all can be added to salads, cooked as greens, or used as “lettuce” on a sandwich.
 But, as with most fragile greens, don’t cook it for more than a few minutes.
-Chickweed is particularly high in ascorbic acid (vitamin C) and mucilage, and also provides rutin, para amino benzoic acid (PABA), gamma linolenic acid (GLA, an omega-6 fatty acid derivative), niacin, riboflavin (B2), thiamin (B1), beta carotene (A), magnesium, iron, calcium, potassium, zinc, phosphorus, manganese, sodium, selenium, and silicon.
+Chickweed is particularly high in ascorbic acid (vitamin C).
+Just look at this extraordinary list of nutrients this gangly weed contains…

 Quite an impressive list, huh?

 The seeds are also edible.
 The plant can be dried for storage.
-Chickweed is a safe food, but be warned, as almost everything is somehow toxic if you use enough of it, eating too much chickweed at one time may give you diarrhea.
+Chickweed is a safe food, but be warned, as almost everything is troublesome in some way if you use enough of it, eating too much chickweed at one time may give you diarrhea.

 My daughter Hannah uses chickweed tincture on her skin to improve and prevent acne.

 Chickweed is an excellent tonic.
-It is held in great repute among herbalists, most often in an ointments.
-I have had excellent success with chickweed as a spring tonic… coming out of the ‘preserved food’ of winter into green and nutritious, nature just seems to know what to provide.
+It is held in great repute among herbalists, most often in ointments.
+I have had excellent success with chickweed as a spring tonic… coming out of the ‘preserved food’ of winter into the green and nutritious time of spring, nature just seems to know what to provide.
 Even during the winter, while it lay dormant, its is still giving rejuvenation in the form of tincture.

 Externally, chickweed relieves itching and inflammation and is generally soothing and moisturizing. (hence why so many herbalists used it in making salves/ointments) It can be used for any minor skin infection or irritation.